Updated on May 25th, 2023

 The final part of understanding how student loans work is learning how to decide when your student should start their loan search.

-Begin by looking through their financial aid packet and see what can be secured there and then determine if other options are needed.
+Begin by looking through their financial aid packet, see what can be secured there, and then determine if other options are needed.
 If so, it’s time to get them online to start the search.

-If your child is younger than a senior, starting the hunt early spring of their senior year is ideal so that you have options.
+If your student is younger than a senior, starting the hunt early in the spring of their senior year is ideal so that you have options.

 What questions do you have regarding student loans?
 If so, post them below, and I will try to get them answered!